SnakeMind/tools/README.md

-# kali-tools
+# tools
-Tools I use in Kali, to make my life a bit easier.
+Tools I use (mostly in Kali), to make my life a bit easier.
+Nowadays I will also add my non-kali scripts here.

 ##### after-install.sh
 This script is solely for a freshly installed Kali VM.